jesuscc1993/modding/increased-stacks/readme.md

 - Cheat version - Includes HP/MP recovery items
 - Fair version - Excludes HP/MP recovery items

+Mod is safe to uninstall; the item counts will remain the same but you will not be able to acquire more copies of each item past its vanilla cap.

 ## TECHNICAL DETAILS

 Field `max` has been updated to `999` in file `PB_DT_ItemMaster.uasset` for the affected items.